Srujan-rai/Sql-parser/README.md

 SQL queries often become complex as they grow in size and functionality, leading to challenges in readability, performance optimization, and debugging.
 Developers and analysts frequently encounter issues such as:
-- Poorly formatted or undocumented SQL queries that hinder collaboration.
+- :sad: Poorly formatted or undocumented SQL queries that hinder collaboration.
 - Difficulty in understanding query structure and components like joins, subqueries, or CTEs.
 - Lack of tools to visualize query flow, making it hard to optimize queries or identify bottlenecks.
 - The absence of an automated system to generate meaningful summaries and assess query complexity across multiple queries.